RRFSx/rrfs-workflow_beta/docs/build_and_run.md

 ### 2.2 setup_exp.py
 `./setup_exp.py exp/exp_setup`

-It creates an experiment directory (i.e. `EXPDIR`), creates `CYCLEDEF_*` smartly, and then copies `exp.setup` and all config files from `HOMErrfs` to `EXPDIR`
+This Python script creates an experiment directory (i.e. `EXPDIR`), defines `CYCLEDEF_*` variables smartly, writes out a final copy of `exp.setup`, and  then copies all config files from `HOMErrfs` to `EXPDIR`.

 After that, it will ask `Do you want to create an xml file right now(y/n):`

-In many situations, please answer `n` to have a chance to modify config files further to meet the needs of a target experiment.
+In many situations, please answer `n` so that you get a chance to modify config files further to meet the needs of a target experiment.

 ### 2.3 setup_xml.py
 `./setup_xml.py EXPDIR`